 Raise the oven temperature to 400° F/ 200° C. for about twenty minutes or until the skin is crisp and blistered.

 Let rest for a few minutes before chopping into serving pieces.
-Serve with chilli oil.
+Serve with chilli oil or sweet and sour sauce.

 All rights reserved ©Adora's Box Copyright 2011.